Tea service (Vasegaard)

-Description

 It was while Vasegaard was working at Bing & Grøndahl that she developed an interest in Chinese ceramics.
 Combining her knowledge of traditional Danish designs with those of China, she created a cup without a handle and a teapot with a flat, inwardly-curved lid and cane handle, both inspired by Chinese models.
 She also produced a tea caddy, uncommon in Denmark but part of the Chinese tradition, and a milk jug, based on English requirements.

 The tea set consists of eight pieces.
 Although each is individually designed (a round cup, a hexagonal teapot, a square caddy and an octagonal cake dish), they are all obviously parts of the same set.
 The little spots are caused by iron particles in the clay, usually removed with a magnet.
 Vasegaard thought they gave the porcelain a more distinctive look and persuaded Bing & Grøndahl to leave them in.
 The combination of simple forms with rather heavier materials and slightly textured surfaces was a compromise between production requirements and a more natural finish.
 Indeed, not only was the tea service widely distributed, it was also a source of inspiration for younger designers.